Local marketing is all about connecting with the right customers in your area.

 You can add these features by navigating to Info then Add Attribute.
 Here you will find a list of possible attributes that you can select from.

-The more information you add to your GMB account, the better.
-This will offer more useful information to customers, giving them more reason to choose your local business.
+The more information you add to your Google Business account, the better.
+This will give customers more reasons to choose your local business.

 3. Increase Your Citations on Local Directories

-You can get more NAP listings through local directories in your area.
+You can get more local listings through directories in your area.
 With each citation on these directories, your business information needs to be correct and up to date.

 4. Run Social Media Contests and Giveaways